Not only does the Albanian Riviera have some of the best beaches in Albania, but the country as a whole has an amazing coastline.

 Its picture-perfect location makes this one of the best beaches in Albania, and for a good reason.
 For me, it’s one of the best beaches in Albania as it’s a long, beautiful beach that avoids being over-commercialized.
 At over 7 kilometers in length, it never feels crowded here.

 There are lots of bars and restaurants here to keep you going throughout the day.
-I particularly liked Luna Mare for lunch as they served amazing fish.
+I particularly liked Luna Mare for lunch because they served amazing fish.

 You can rent loungers and water sports equipment such as canoes, kayaks, and jet skis.
 You can also find private sections of the beach where you’ll feel as though you have the whole place to yourself.